 Details: Dir.
 Robert Bierman.
 Perf.
 Richard E. Grant, Helena Bonham Carter, Julian Wadham.
 Overseas Film Group, 1997.
 Based on the novel Keep the Aspidistra Flying by George Orwell.

-Synopsis: A white male ad agency writer (Richard E. Grant) becomes a bohemian poet and finds out the harsh world of poverty.
-After his white girlfriend (Helena Bonham Carter) tells him of her pregnancy, he goes to the public library for books on pregnancy.
-The white female librarian reluctantly finds a book for him and treats him with suspicion as he reads it in the library.
+Synopsis: An ad agency writer (Richard E. Grant) becomes a bohemian poet and finds out the harsh world of poverty.
+After his girlfriend (Helena Bonham Carter) tells him of her pregnancy, he goes to the public library for books on pregnancy.
+The librarian reluctantly finds a book for him and treats him with suspicion as he reads it in the library.